-Susan German has 20 years of experience teaching math and science in the classroom.
-She currently teaches math and science to 8th grade students in Hallsville, MO, but has experience teaching from grades 6 through 12.
-She holds National Board Certification and recently received a renewal for the certification.
-She has her BS- Ed in Science Education, a B.A. in Chemistry, a Masters in Science Education, and is an Educational Specialist in Educational Technology with emphasis on Learning Systems Design and Development.
+Susan German has 28 years of experience teaching math and science in the classroom.
+She currently teaches science to eighth-grade students in Hallsville, MO, but has experience teaching from grades 6 through 12.
+She holds National Board Certification.
+She has her BS- Ed in Science Education, a BA in Chemistry, a Masters in Science Education, and is an Educational Specialist in Educational Technology with emphasis on Learning Systems Design and Development.
+Her current interests are in the use of microcontrollers in the science classroom and she is a doctoral student in the School of Information Science and Learning Technologies at the University of Missouri-Columbia.

 Integrating Technology, Engineering, and Math into Science